 The Company has a defined contribution 401(k) plan that covers substantially all employees.
 Additionally, at the discretion of management, the Company may make contributions to eligible participants, as defined.
-During the years ended December 31, 2023, and 2022, we made no contributions in each year.
+During the years ended December 31, 2024, and 2023, we made no contributions in each year.

-NOTE 16 - NET EARNINGS (LOSS) PER SHARE
+NOTE 15 - NET EARNINGS (LOSS) PER SHARE

-Basic net loss per share is computed by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding.
-Diluted net loss per share is computed by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding plus the number of common shares that would be issued assuming exercise or conversion of all potentially dilutive common shares.
+Basic net gain or loss per share is computed by dividing net gain or loss attributable to common shareholders by the weighted average number of common shares outstanding.
+Diluted net gain or loss per share is computed by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding plus the number of common shares that would be issued assuming exercise or conversion of all potentially dilutive common shares.
 Potentially dilutive securities are excluded from the calculation when their effect would be anti-dilutive.
-For the year ended December 31, 2023, all potentially dilutive securities were excluded from the diluted share calculations as they were anti-dilutive as a result of the net loss incurred.
-Accordingly, basic shares equal diluted shares for the year ended December 31, 2023.
+For years ended December 31, 2024 and 2023, all potentially dilutive securities have been excluded from the diluted share calculations because they were anti-dilutive as a result of the net losses incurred for the respective period, or were dilutive, but the exercise prices were above the stock price for the entire period, deeming them not to be converted, or exercised during the period.
+Accordingly, basic shares equal diluted shares for all periods presented.